cesaraustralia/Dispersal.jl/README.md

 rules.

 [DynamicGridsInteract](https://github.com/cesaraustralia/DynamicGridsInteract.jl)
-provides an interactive interface for atom and jupyter notbooks (InteractOuput), desktop (ElectronOutput) and online web applications (ServerOuput), where complete models, including your custom rules, can be manipulated during live simulations.
+provides an interactive interface for atom and jupyter notbooks (InteractOutput), desktop (ElectronOutput) and online web applications (ServerOuput), where complete models, including your custom rules, can be manipulated during live simulations.